Frequently Asked Questions

 My story of becoming a professional photographer began with a nature photography obsession.
 I soon realized that it would make great financial sense if I could start to write off my incredibly expensive camera equipment.

 And with that sole idea in mind, I started down the path of becoming a professional photographer.

 My primary work is as a wedding photographer, portrait photographer, and product photographer.
 However, I also specialize in corporate headshots and event photography.

 By far and away my favorite lens is the Nikon AF-S 70-200mm f/2.8G ED VR II.
-At least 70% of my photographs are captured with this lens.
+Most of my photographs are captured with this lens.

 I lock myself in a closet, turn off the lights, and play Survivor’s Eye of the Tiger at full blast on one of my Sonos speakers.
 And then I chant the following mantra 10 times:

 “I'm going to do a terrific job today!
 And I'm gonna help people!
 Because I'm good enough, I'm smart enough, and, doggonit, people like me!”

 My answer above isn't true.
 I don't really chant those things.
 Really.
 I promise.
 Why don't you believe me?

 However, if you'd like to be best friends, let's do it!
 I'm down.
 Or not.
 It's totally up to you.

 Do I have to come to your studio to view my photos?